Quick Answer

 Tips for Success

-• Don’t panic - Minor illnesses are normal part of childhood
+- Don’t panic - Minor illnesses are a common part of childhood, but watch for the warning signs above

 Common Mistakes to Avoid